petershin/liferay-learn/docs/courses/latest/en/web-site-manager/workflow-and-publishing-tools/working-with-the-50th-anniversary-publication.md

    * Title: Clarity is Turning 50!
    * Summary: Clarity is turning 50, so let's celebrate!
-   * Body: Check out our limited time only frames!
+   * Body: Check out our limited-time only frames!
 Clarity turned 50, and we're excited to offer these frames while they last.
    * Banner Image: <!-- We need one -->

 1. Click _Submit for Workflow_.